 If I hadn’t planned to be at this game several weeks in advance, I definitely would’ve skipped it.
 Not only were the Yankees in town (which meant the attendance would be much higher than usual), but the previous night’s game had lasted 16 innings!
 Just my luck.
 Even though the weather was perfect, I was certain that there wouldn’t be batting practice — yet here I was:

 This was my second game of a five-day road trip, so there really wasn’t any chance to avoid it.
-The only thing I could’ve done was listen to my friend Brandon, who had originally tried to convince me to attend the previous game instead of this one, but there was a Bob Feller replica jersey giveaway the day before, and I wanted no part of that.
+The only thing I could’ve done was listen to my videographer, Brandon, who had originally tried to convince me to attend the previous game instead of this one, but there was a Bob Feller replica jersey giveaway the day before, and I wanted no part of that.

-As Brandon and I walked around the stadium, I noticed a huge change in center field.
+As I walked around the stadium, I noticed a huge change in center field.
 I knew that the Indians had redone some stuff in the outfield, but wow!
 Look at all this open space just inside the gates:

 I was stunned to see the batting cage set up: